 Understanding and supporting a person with dementia

-This page explains the importance of understanding what a person with dementia is going through in order to give them the help and support they need to live well.
+This page can help you understand what a person with dementia is going through in order to give them the help and support they need to live well.

 - You are here: Understanding and supporting a person with dementia